-Outwood Academy Portland received £19157 for 2016-2017.
+Outwood Academy Portland received £19087 for 2017-18.
 We strive to attain outstanding standards and ensure inclusion and equal access to all learners.
 A wide range of provision and intervention strategies are offered to enable learners to engage in learning and reach their potential.
-In 2017-2018 51 students are eligible for additional support from Year 7 Catch Up funding.
+In 2017-2018 51 students were eligible for additional support from Year 7 Catch Up funding.

-For literacy intervention 84 students were identified as not meeting the expected standard for reading.
-Following intervention, 71% improved their reading age with 60% improving by 6 months or more.
+For literacy intervention students were identified as not meeting the expected standard for reading.
+Following intervention improvements were seen.
 Further intervention has been immediately put in place for students who did not make expected progress which will continue throughout year 8.

 In numeracy small group support and in class support was offered to all year 7 students.
 Interventions included Hegarty Maths, Numeracy Ninjas and Maths Peer Mentors.
 Moving forward we will be using the Star Maths test to identify students for group and 1:1 interventions.
 Next year for years 7 and 8 the interventions will continue with additional packages including Numicon and Times Tables Rockstars.
 We will continue to rigorously track and monitor students through Praising Stars and termly testing.

 The academy has received Year 7 Catch-Up Funding of £20625 during the current academic year.
 The funding will be used to provide a range of small group work and 1 to 1 interventions consisting of:

 Each term there will be a Numeracy & Literacy awards ceremony for both Year 7 and Year 8, where student progress will be celebrated and students will be provided with information about how much progress they have made which they can share with their parents/carers.